TZstatsADS/fall2022-project2-group8/README.md

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

+Shreya conributes to looking for the required datasets.

-Woonsup contributes to the prepocessing and EDA of Rodent Inspections Dataset.
+Woonsup contributes to prepocessing Rodent Inspections Dataset.

+Shreya contributes to graphs of rodents inspections and energy trend line.

+Peng contributes to the ui design and the geographical zip code map.

+Peng and shreya help debug the code.

 Dhruv contributes to the summary and conclusion of the project.

-Shreya contributes to the graph of rodents inspections and energy trend line.

-Peng contributes to the ui design and the geographical zip code map.

 Zhongcheng is the presenter of the project.